hraponssi/pyStation/README.md

 # pyStation
 ### Info

-A command line python script for managing mods for World of Warships, helpful for use on platforms not supported by ModStation like Linux.
+A command line python script for managing mods for World of Warships, helpful for use on platforms not supported by ModStation such as Linux.

 ## Setup